X

 6 min read

-Healthcare cyber security involves a wide range of regulatory, security and administrative policies and standards.
-As cyberattacks become more sophisticated, organizations in the healthcare industry are acutely aware of the threats they face and the obligation to protect the sensitive information in their systems.
+Healthcare cyber security involves a wide range of regulatory, security, and administrative policies and standards.
+As cyber attacks become more sophisticated, organizations in the healthcare industry are acutely aware of the threats they face and the obligation to protect the sensitive information in their systems.

-In this discussion, we will take a close look at cyber security in healthcare, examining the challenges the industry faces, the impact of security breaches and some best practices healthcare enterprises can follow to protect patient information and reduce risk.
+In this discussion, we will take a close look at cyber security in healthcare, examining the challenges the industry faces, the impact of security breaches, and some best practices healthcare enterprises can follow to protect patient information and reduce risk.

-Cybercriminals’ attempts to steal personal information or launch ransomware attacks create ripple effects that touch virtually every layer of the healthcare system, from individuals to care facilities to the businesses that support them.
+Cyber criminals’ attempts to steal personal information or launch ransomware attacks create ripple effects that touch virtually every layer of the healthcare system, from individuals to care facilities to the businesses that support them.

-In the event of a ransomware attack on a hospital, surgeries have to be cancelled and relocated, ambulances are diverted and patient files are disturbed.
+In the event of a ransomware attack on a hospital, surgeries have to be cancelled and relocated, ambulances are diverted, and patient files are disturbed.
 The impact can be enormous.
 In 2020 alone, more than 600 healthcare organizations in the United States were affected, involving more than 18 million patient records and costing nearly $21 billion.

 Certain kinds of hospitals may be at higher risk for ransomware attacks, such as teaching hospitals that conduct biomedical research and have a large stream of data running between organizations.
-Rural hospitals where a single facility may serve several counties are in a particularly tricky situation, since there might not be another care facility nearby to utilize instead.
+Rural hospitals where a single facility may serve several counties are in a particularly tricky situation, since there might not be another care facility nearby to use instead.
 Hackers know that a rural hospital’s ability to relocate patients is severely limited, and this adds significant leverage to their ransom demands.

-The threat of cybercrime is certainly not exclusive to the health care industry; enterprises in all sectors should develop smart cyber risk management strategies.
+The threat of cybercrime is certainly not exclusive to the health care industry.
+Enterprises in all sectors should develop smart cyber risk management strategies.

 Training employees in proper cyber hygiene can be particularly effective.
-Cybercriminals often target employees with phishing scams or other cyber threats, using social engineering tactics to gain access to networked systems.
+Cyber criminals often target employees with phishing scams or other cyber threats, using social engineering tactics to gain access to networked systems.

-It isn’t difficult to find examples of cybercrime’s impact on the healthcare industry.
-A 2024 ransomware attack on UnitedHealth group, one of the largest healthcare payment processors in the country, was called the most serious incident of its kind.
-The attack caused 70,000 or 90% of pharmacies that use its payment processor to move offline.
+It isn’t difficult to find examples of cyber crime’s impact on the healthcare industry.
+A 2024 ransomware attack on United Healthcare, one of the largest healthcare payment processors in the country, was called the most serious incident of its kind.
+The attack caused 90% of pharmacies that use its payment processor to move offline.

 The interruption prevented doctors from electronically refilling prescriptions and kept insurance plans from reimbursing care providers.
 Change Healthcare, one of its subsidiaries, typically processes more than 15 billion health billing transactions annually.
 According to news reports, UnitedHealth Group has paid out a total of $3.3 billion to compensate providers that were affected by the attack.

-But cyberattacks on providers or networks have the potential to impact much more than finances and patient data.
+But cyber attacks on providers or networks have the potential to impact much more than finances and patient data.
 A breach in healthcare cyber security could seriously jeopardize patient safety, especially for patients admitted to a hospital during a ransomware attack.

 Organizations in the healthcare space should implement strategies to reduce cyber security risk, including: